googolplex23/squirrelJIT/README.md

-# squirrelua
+# squirrelJIT
-Run-time transpiler from the squirrel to lua programming language.

-Intended for use with LuaJIT to offer faster execution of squirrel code.
+A just-in-time compiler for the squirrel programming language that uses luajit as a backend for squirrel execution